smart-home-edge-computing-capstone-2020/interaction-layer/README.md

     serial: unsigned integer, unique
     sensor: boolean, whether node produces sensing data
-    device: boolean, whether node actuates physical changes (e.g. light on/off) }
+    device: boolean, whether node actuates physical changes (e.g. light on/off)
+    db_filename: path to where the db file should be (including file name)
+    lob_folder: path to where the logs should be stored (including folder name) }

 Since the serial number must be unique, this file is not committed, and must be